The Most Colorful City in Nicaragua

 Stroll through San Juan del Sur and you’ll see colorful buildings of all different sizes flanking the ocean.
 They house surf shops, bakeries, beach clothing stores, hotels, and hostels, from basic to top-dollar.
 Buy hand-made jewelry from artists from every continent.
 Kick your shoes off and put your toes in the sand, enjoying an ice-cold beer while you lounge in a blue-and-white striped beach chair in front of beach restaurant El Timón.
 Take a swim in the beautiful bay; watch the multi-colored sunset.

 This little beach town radiates quirkiness—in a good way.
 You may see tee-shirted Kathy walking her eight dogs with a parrot on her shoulder.
 Or you may run into BJ twirling on a dance floor at night, in one of her glittery costumes.
-And then there are the rest of us—expats from all over the world, around 1,500 or so, who say they wouldn’t live anywhere else.
+And then there are the rest of us—expats from all over the world who say they wouldn’t live anywhere else.

 With a year-round hot climate (about 85 F on average) and gentle sea breezes, no sleeves or long pants needed.
 Here you can live your life in shorts and flip-flops.
 Before you know it, you’ll be hard-pressed to find appropriate clothes in your closet when you go home to visit.